ipaton1/hpe-ilo4-auxcycle/README.md

 Content-Length header is wrong and wireshark gives the actual bytes on the wire exposing the problem.

+Now json is 'supposed' to be utf-8 encoded, but the iLO4 doesn't like it, even if you add the correct charset to the Content-Type header

 These examples have the sole intent of being **simple** rather than convoluted and buried in dependencies and abstraction layers.